zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 # Setup

+> [!important]
-## Clean Installation (IMPORTANT!!!)
+> ## Clean Installation

-Please read the [Setup](https://vivanewvegas.moddinglinked.com/setup.html) section of Viva New Vegas for instructions on how to properly do a clean installation of the game, along with generating fresh INI files.
+> Please read the [Setup](https://vivanewvegas.moddinglinked.com/setup.html) section of Viva New Vegas for instructions on how to properly do a clean installation of the game, along with generating fresh INI files.
 The game must be installed out of any default Windows folders, such as `Program Files (x86)` or your `Desktop`.
-Please don't skip this as I will start balding if I hear another person with their game in Program Files tell me they can only get the game started by running as admin.

 ## Installation